 They are dual-purpose and lay a good number of light brown eggs.
 They are cold hardy and are great at free-ranging and foraging for food.
 Naked Neck chickens are also known for being heat-tolerant and super easy to pluck.

 4. Russian Orloff

-They are characterized by having ample beards and muffs, thickly feathered necks, and tiny wattles with small cushion, walnut, or strawberry combs.
-This helps make them exceptionally cold hardy!
+They are characterized by having ample beards and muffs, thickly feathered necks, and tiny wattles with small cushions, walnut, or strawberry combs.
+This helps make them exceptionally cold-hardy!

 Wherever they’re from they’re sure to draw a lot of attention in your coop!
 They have small, V-shaped combs and small wattles which can almost disappear due to their heavy cresting (and sometimes beard).

 They lay a decent number of white eggs, so they make a fun backyard chicken.
 Some care needs to be taken to protect them from predators since they don’t see as well.

 They also need protection from other chickens, because their fun crests might attract some pecking.